Miracles do exist. One of them is located on the beautiful island of Palawan, the one I explored for 3 weeks.

 It is still early in the glory to be stormed completely, so now is your chance to discover it, when it still kept in a natural form and little affected by the human.

 I visited The Underground River in the month of January 2017; only two months have passed since then, and my memories are still very fresh.
-Puerto Princesa was part of the trip to South East Asia, about which I wrote here.
+Puerto Princesa was part of the trip to South East Asia.

 In the following lines, I will tell you about my experience at The Underground River, and I will provide you a complete guide, following a few steps, about all you need to know when visiting this fairytale place.